palsbo/Elpriser-for-ESPHome/README.md

 This implementation uses a TW32 SC01 Plus to display Time along with the next 6 hour electricity price and the best next 6 hours.

-Other displays can be implementet.
+Other displays can be implemented.

 The screen is colored according to the price: